valfranciscangeli/valfranciscangeli/README.md

 - 🌎 From Chile, South America.
 - 📚 Computer Science Engineering Undergraduate Student at Universidad de Chile, in Santiago de Chile.
 - 🌱 I'm currently learning about Web Development and Databases.
-- 💻 Currently coding mostly in Python and Java.
+- 💻 Coding mostly in Python and Java.
 - 📫 How to reach me: valeriafranciscangeli@gmail.com
 - 🎖  Here's some stats:
 <!--